Available in: All subscription levels

 - Learn more: Custom Category & Item Alias

-- Data Notify: Allows users to get missing data notifications for each business they have access to.
+- Data Notify: Allows users to get emailed missing data notifications for each business they have access to, in addition to the in-product alerts supplied to all users for the outlet

 - Edit Cover Counts: Allows users to edit cover counts on any checks up to 60 days old.